Bartlesville Radio » News » Visitation Resumes at Washington County Jail

 The Washington County Correctional Facility located at 611 SW Adams Boulevard in Bartlesville is resuming visitation after suspending it for quite some time due to the coronavirus pandemic.

-Visitation will be structured to accommodate social distancing and session will be 15 minutes long.
-The Washington County Correctional Facility said they will be limit visits to six inmates being visited at one time through videoconferencing.
+Visitation will be structured to accommodate social distancing and sessions will be 15 minutes long.
+The Washington County Correctional Facility said they will limit visits to six inmates being visited at one time through videoconferencing.

 Hours for visitation will remain on Saturdays and Sundays from 8:30 a.m. to 11:00 a.m. and 1:00 p.m. to 3:30 p.m. each day.
 Last names beginning with A-L will have visitations on Saturday mornings and Sunday afternoons.
 Last names beginning with M-Z will have visitations on Saturday afternoon and Sunday morning.